memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/create.md

 # CREATE

-The `CREATE` clause is used to create nodes and relationships of a graph.
+The `CREATE` clause is used to create nodes and relationships in a graph.

 1. [Creating nodes](#1-creating-nodes)
     1. [Creating a single node](#1-1-creating-a-single-node)